electrode-io/electrode-native/docs/platform-parts/runner.md

 ## Electrode React Native Runner

-Actually, to be more specific, there is not one, but two `Runners` part of the platform : one for `iOS` and one for `Android`.
-Both have the same role, they just do not target the same platform.
-We'll use the singular form, `Runner` throughout this documentation, as what will be said about it, applies to both platforms.

-The `Runner` is a very simple and light mobile application project.
-It really does not contain much more than what you would get by creating a new application project in `Android Studio` or `XCode`.
+The ERN platform contains two runners, one for each mobile platform (Android and iOS).
+Both runners are very simple and light-weight mobile applications--similar to new application projects in Android Studio or XCode.

-It is used to run your `MiniApp` standalone, so that you can effectively develop, debug, and test it, before releasing the first version, or new versions of it.
+The ERN runner application is used to run your standalone MiniApp so that you can effectively develop, debug, and test your MiniApp--before releasing a new or updated version of the MiniApp.

-A `Runner` project will automatically be generated the first time you use `ern run-ios` or `ern run-android` command for your `MiniApp`.
-Relative to your `MiniApp` root directory, it will be generated in new `android` and `ios` directories.
+An ERN runner application is automatically generated the first time you use the `ern run-ios` or `ern run-android` commands for your MiniApp.
+Relative to your MiniApp root directory, the runner application is generated in new Android and iOS directories.

-Once the `Runner` project is generated, you can make manual code modifications to it, if needed, they won't get overwritten upon next execution of `ern run-ios` or `ern run-android` commands (only way to actually trigger a complete regeneration is to remove the `android` or `ios` directories).
+When the ERN runner application is generated, you can make manual code modifications to it, if needed--they aren't overwritten the next time you run the `ern run-ios` or `ern run-android` commands.
+The only way to trigger a complete regeneration of the ERN runner is to remove the Android or iOS directories.

-Behind the scene, every time you run one of these commands, a new local `Container` will be generated to include your `MiniApp` along with all of its `native dependencies`.
-The `Runner` mobile application project just depends on this local `Container` and initalize it the same way any other mobile application would.
-Then it just asks the `Container` for the the `MiniApp` and launch it.
+Each time you run the `ern run-ios` or `ern run-android` commands, a new local container is generated to include your MiniApp along with all of its native dependencies.
+The ERN runner mobile application depends on the local container in order to launch the MiniApp.

-By default, when launching the runner through these two commands, a local `React Native Packager` will be launched and your `MiniApp` bundle will be served from this packager.
-This is the normal development workflow, but if you wish to serve your `MiniApp` directly from the `Container` stored within the binary of the application, these commands aceept options to take care of this.
+By default, when launching the ERN runner using the `ern run-ios` or `ern run-android` commands, a local React Native Packager is launched and your MiniApp bundle is served from this packager.
+This is the normal development workflow.
+However, you can also serve your MiniApp directly from the container stored within the binary of the application using additional command options.

-### Multi MiniApps support
+### Multiple MiniApp support

-The runner does not only allow to launch a MiniApp on its own.
-Because it relies on a locally generated Container and use it the same way a mobile application would, it can also use a Container that contains multiple MiniApps.

-However, only one MiniApp can be launched upon startup of the Runner application.
-Therefore, if you provide multiple MiniApps to the Runner, you'll need to specify the main MiniApp that should be launched when the Runner application starts.
+The ERN runner supports containers that include multiple MiniApps.
+However, since only one MiniApp can be launched when the ERN runner starts, you'll need to specify the primary MiniApp that should be launched when the ERN runner application starts.

 ### Related commands

 - `ern run-ios` and `ern run-android`
-These commands will lauch one or more `MiniApp(s)` in the `Runner` application.
+Lauches one or more MiniApps in the ERN runner application.